Subcountability: Example

+Important cases are those where the set in question is some subclass of a bigger class of functions as studied in computability theory.
+For context, recall that being total is famously not a decidable property of functions.
+Indeed, Rice's theorem on index sets, most domains of indices are, in fact, not computable sets.

+There cannot be a computable surjection $n\mapsto f_n$ from ${\mathbb N}$ onto the set of total computable functions $X$, as demonstrated via the function $n\mapsto f_n(n)+1$ from the diagonal construction, which could never be in such a surjections image.
+However, via the codes of all possible partial computable functions, which also allows non-terminating programs, such subsets of functions, such as the total functions, are seen to be subcountable sets: The total functions are the range of some strict subset $I$ of the natural numbers.
+Being dominated by an uncomputable set of natural numbers, the name subcountable thus conveys that the set $X$ is no bigger than ${\mathbb N}$.
+At the same time, for some particular restrictive constructive semantics of function spaces, in cases when $I$ is provenly not computably enumerable, such $I$ is then also not countable, and the same holds for $X$.

-The demonstration that $X$ is subcountable also implies that it is classically (non-constructively) formally countable, but this does not reflect any effective countability.
+Note that no effective map between all counting numbers ${\mathbb N}$ and the unbounded and non-finite indexing set $I$ is asserted in the definition of subcountability - merely the subset relation $I\subseteq{\mathbb N}$.
+A demonstration that $X$ is subcountable at the same time implies that it is classically (non-constructively) formally countable, but this does not reflect any effective countability.
 In other words, the fact that an algorithm listing all total functions in sequence cannot be coded up is not captured by classical axioms regarding set and function existence.
 We see that, depending on the axioms of a theory, subcountability may be more likely to be provable than countability.

 Relation to excluded middle

 In constructive logics and set theories tie the existence of a function between infinite (non-finite) sets to questions of decidability and possibly of effectivity.
 There, the subcountability property splits from countability and is thus not a redundant notion.